 Medical instructor: Dr. med.
 Joachim Siebenwirth

-8 Continuing education credits for the DZVhÄ Diploma, Non-medical practitioners can claim 8 UE points for homeopathy training.
+Continuing education credits for the DZVhÄ Diploma have been applied for and have always been approved, Non-medical practitioners can claim 4 UE points for homeopathy training.

 We are looking forward!
 Feel free to contact us anytime if you have questions or need more information!

 € 45.- regular; Students € 30.- (With Identification.
 Thanks!)